BENNI-GITHUB/project-01-Benni-Builder/README.md

   * **Homepage** wireframes [main-page Wireframe](https://github.com/BENNI-GITHUB/project-01-Benni-Builder/blob/main/assets/framework/main_page.jpg)
   * **Service-Categories pages** wireframes [Service-categories Wireframe](https://github.com/BENNI-GITHUB/project-01-Benni-Builder/blob/main/assets/framework/service_category_page.jpg)
   * **Contact Us** wireframes [Contact-Us Wireframe](https://github.com/BENNI-GITHUB/project-01-Benni-Builder/blob/main/assets/framework/contact_page.jpg)
-  * **all in pdf file** [embed]https://github.com/BENNI-GITHUB/project-01-Benni-Builder/blob/main/assets/framework/Framework.pdf[/embed]

 # Features
 ## Current Features
 * All pages designed mobile-first and made to be fully responsive on all devices.
 * Navigation menu collapses on smaller screens for more compact design.
 * Search icon opens a field to search on all screens.
-* A alert system added on all screen sizes to redirect the users to book their service immediately.
+* An alert system added on all screen sizes to redirect the users to book their service immediately.
 * Forms designed to make interaction between users and website.
 ## Future Features
 * Forms submission currently semi-functional, can be made to work more, once JavaScript is learned.